Table of Contents

 So, typically, an IndexedNativeLibrary subclass is created

-whose construct
+whose construct method creates

 instances of IndexedProcedure subclasses.
 The